RobLoach/node-raylib/docs/API.md

 <a name="LoadWaveSamples"></a>

 ## LoadWaveSamples(wave) ⇒ <code>number</code>
-Load samples data from wave as a floats array
+Load samples data from wave as a 32bit float data array

 **Kind**: global function
 **Returns**: <code>number</code> - The resulting float *.